Frequently Asked Questions

 Where else can I look for scholarship assistance?

-There are many places that can help you, if you do some research.
-Your own school, music clubs, civic and religious organizations, and even private businesses might provide scholarship assistance for summer study.
+There are many places that can help you, if you do some research and reach out.
+Your own school, youth orchestra, local music clubs, civic and religious organizations, rotary clubs, and even private businesses might provide scholarship assistance for summer study.
 Be creative and professional, and begin seeking assistance early.
+Scholarship recitals can also be a great way to help raise funds!

 Payment can be made online by signing into your MyBMC application page, or you can mail a check to the address below.
 If you mail a check, please make the check out to "Brevard Music Center."
 Be sure to write the Program name and the full name of the student in the memo field.